Skip to content

 Numbeo

-Shared Room Rent CAD 650 – 950/month Typical room in Plateau, Cote-des-Neiges, Rosemont, or Villeray when booked with reasonable lead time.
+Shared room - private market CAD 650 – 950 Typical room in Plateau, Cote-des-Neiges, Rosemont, or Villeray when booked with reasonable lead time.

-Studio Rent CAD 1,100 – 1,700/month Studios in central Montreal are still cheaper than Toronto, but downtown and Plateau listings rise quickly near the intake months.
+Private studio CAD 1,100 – 1,700 Studios in central Montreal are still cheaper than Toronto, but downtown and Plateau listings rise quickly near the intake months.

-University Residence CAD 500 – 950/month Residence pricing varies by room type and meal plan; university-managed housing is competitive and should be requested early.
+University / public residence CAD 500 – 950 Residence pricing varies by room type and meal plan; university-managed housing is competitive and should be requested early.

-Groceries CAD 250 – 350/month Students save most by combining Maxi, Super C, ethnic supermarkets, and occasional food rescue apps.
+Groceries CAD 250 – 350 Students save most by combining Maxi, Super C, ethnic supermarkets, and occasional food rescue apps.

-Transport Monthly CAD 60 – 105/month Student reduced fares require a photo OPUS card; otherwise budget for the regular All Modes A pass.
+Transport Monthly CAD 60 – 105 Student reduced fares require a photo OPUS card; otherwise budget for the regular All Modes A pass.

 Going out & dining